CertusDelivery/certus/doc/api_doc.md

   "order":
   {
     "order_status": "IN_FULFILLMENT",
-    "estimated_delivery_window": "2014-03-18"
+    "estimated_delivery_window": "2014-03-18 15:40:40 UTC, 120"
   }
 }
 ```

 ### Error

 Errors are returned as JSON objects that contain "status" and "reason" attributes.
 The value of the "status" attribute will always be "nok".
-The reason will a short english string that describes the error.
+The reason will be a short english string that describes the error.
 Here are some generic error responses that you should be aware of.

 <table>